-5 See id. (contrasting the decrease in international students studying in the United States in 2003 and the subsequent smaller increases in 2004 and 2005 that can be traced back to the tragedy of 9/11 and the subsequent heightened security measures implemented by the Student and Exchange Visitor Information System).
+4 See id. (contrasting the decrease in international students studying in the United States in 2003 with smaller increases to follow in 2004 and 2005, which can be traced back to the tragedy of 9/11 and the subsequent heightened security measures implemented by the Student and Exchange Visitor Information System).